CareersContact

 Employment Skills Training

-Supported by grants from the Office of Refugee Resettlement, an office within the US Department of Health and Human Services (DHS), and the NY State Office of Temporary and Disability Assistance (OTDA), CCFCS is able to offer programs that enable refugees to secure professional or skilled employment that will provide the means for their long-term self-sufficiency and prosperity in their new community.
+Supported by grants from the Office of Refugee Resettlement, an office within the US Department of Health and Human Services (DHS), and the NY State Office of Temporary and Disability Assistance (OTDA), CCFCS offers programs that enable refugees to secure professional or skilled employment that will provide the means for their long-term self-sufficiency and prosperity in their new community.

-Our Refugee Career Pathways program helps refugees who have been in the USA for less than 5 years to obtain certification in healthcare, hospitality, advanced manufacturing and other careers and trades.
-Up to $2,500 of tuition assistance may be available for training and education for eligible refugees.
+Our Refugee Employment Services program helps refugees who have been in the USA for less than 5 years to obtain certification in healthcare, hospitality, advanced manufacturing and other careers and trades.

-If you are interested in learning a new trade, getting a new credential, starting college or earning your high school equivalency, please contact us either by email or call (585) 546-7220 x7320.
+If you are interested in learning a new trade, getting a new credential, starting college or earning your high school equivalency, please contact us by email at RefugeeEmploymentServices@fcscharities.org.

 Job Development